amirmohan/epistatic-net/README.md

 # Epistatic-Net (EN) regularizarion
-This repository hosts the software for the Epistatic Net regularization.
+This repository hosts the software for the Epistatic Net (EN) regularization.
+The

 # Scalable Epistatic-Net (EN-S) regularizarion